Democratic Gay/Lesbian Party - The People's Party

-The Democratic Gay/ Lesbian Party - The People's Party (German: Demokratische Schwul / Lesbische Partei - Die Bürgerpartei) short-form: DSLP was a minor pro-LGBT political party in Germany.
+The Democratic Gay/Lesbian Party - The People's Party (German: Demokratische Schwul / Lesbische Partei - Die Bürgerpartei) short-form: DSLP was a minor pro-LGBT political party in Germany.
 It was founded by former self-proclaimed NPD-sympathizer Thomas Mosmann.

 Program

-The 2013 party program reportedly advocated for the reintroduction of border controls, assimilation of immigrants, a crackdown on drug possession as well as crime, and the deportation of criminal foreigners.
-In the same program, the DSLP also advocated for animal rights, a universal basic income, the recognition of same-sex marriage, LGBT anti-discrimination legislation, and a stop to all reparations payments for World War 2.
+The 2013 party program reportedly advocated for the reintroduction of border controls, assimilation of immigrants, a crackdown on drug possession as well as crime, the deportation of criminal foreigners, animal rights, a universal basic income, the recognition of same-sex marriage, LGBT anti-discrimination legislation, a limit on the building of new mosques, stopping the development of parallel societies, and a stop to all reparations payments for World War 2.

 The DSLP adopted a new party program in 2014 which removed all nationalist sentiments and laid a bigger focus on equality, after the adoption of which Thomas Mosmann stepped down from all offices in the party.